antoniofractuous/MEAN-stack-angular/README.md

 - `private-key`: The name of your .pem file.

-- .pem: is base64 container format for encoding keys and certificates.
-You download a .pem file from AWS when you created your key-pair.
+- `.pem:` is base64 container format for encoding keys and certificates.
+You downloaded a .pem file from AWS when you created your public key-pair.
 This is only a one time download and you cannot download it again.

-**NOTE**: A private key is a variable in cryptography that is used with an algorithm to encrypt and decrypt data.
-Private keys should only be shared with the key's generator or parties authorized to decrypt the data.
+**NOTE**: a public key-pair involves a public key and a private key which are associated with an entity that needs to authenticate its identity electronically or to sign or encrypt data.
+Each public key is published and the corresponding private key is kept secret.
+Data that is encrypted with the public key can be decrypted only with the corresponding private key.

-- `username`: The Linux distribution that you are using.
-In this case we are using "Ubuntu".
+- `ubuntu`: The Linux distribution that you are using which in this case is "Ubuntu".

 - `ipv4`: Is the public IP of your EC2 instance.
-It is the underlying technology that makes it possible for us to connect our devices to the web.
+It is the underlying technology that makes it possible for us to connect our devices on the web.

 **NOTE**: *You can either use your EC2 instance's public ip address or DNS name.*